danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 Open 3 different terminals, which will be used for the **RaceCar**, **RealSense** and **Cartographer** nodes.

-## step 1: Sourcing the workspaces
+## Step 1: Sourcing the workspaces